sujalkarande001-create/internship-project/README.md

 To achieve high classification accuracy using a clean and balanced dataset

-# 2.Spam Email Classifier using Machine Learning
+# 2. Spam Email Classifier using Machine Learning

 # Project Description